-&lt;sup>10As will be noted, we can introduce state-dependence of this constraint to allow for 'solidarity permanent transfers' (i.e., Z(s) < 0 with positive probability) by properly adapting the few results that rely on its state-independence.
-Alternatively, we can consider Z < 0 large enough that the Fund's limited enforcement constraint (4) is effectively never binding, as in a one-sided limited enforcement environment, but we don't consider such environment a proper description of an economy with a Fund; in particular, in an economy formed by a union of countries, there are limits to permanent transfers across countries - beyond solidarity or agreed redistribution - across countries which, in our Fund contracts, Z = 0 deters.
+$^{^{9}}$ As will be noted, we can introduce state-dependence of this constraint to allow for 'solidarity permanent transfers' (i.e. Z(s) < 0 with positive probability) by properly adapting the few results that rely on its state-independence.
+Alternatively, we can consider Z < 0 large enough that the Fund's limited enforcement constraint (4) is effectively never binding, as in a one-sided limited enforcement environment, but we don't consider such environment a proper description of an economy with a Fund; in particular, in an economy formed by a union of countries, there are limits to permanent transfers across countries - beyond solidarity or agreed redistribution - across countries which, for example, Z = 0 deters.